Graduate possibilities start with us

 Our Digital Telecommunication Networks team is responsible for the 24x7 support of the operational digital and telecommunication networks including the configuration, performance and fault management of all Powerlink telecommunications DWDM, SDH and PDH networks to satisfy Powerlink's operation and commercial obligations.

-Your career and growth
+Your career development

-Some of our learning opportunities include:
+Some of our learning and development opportunities include:

 • targeted development programs such as our Accelerate Women in Leadership program